debbyalmadea/Labpro-Monolith-2023/README.md

 3. Run the container using `docker-compose up -d`
 4. The base path for the API is `<domain>/api`

-### Migration and seeding the database
+### Setting up the application and database
 1. Open the CLI for the container using the following command:
 ```
 docker ps
 docker exec -it <container-id> sh
 ```
+2. Install the vendor with `composer install`
-2. Run the migration by `php artisan migrate`
+3. Run the migration by `php artisan migrate`
-3. Run the seeding by `php artisan db:seed`
+4. Run the seeding by `php artisan db:seed`
+5. or you can run all of that with `bash start.sh`
-4. The password from the seed is always set to `password123` with email `berrygood@gmail.com`
+6. The password from the seed is always set to `password123` with email `berrygood@gmail.com`

 ### Additional Notes
 - If you got postgresql connection error, check your postgresql database and change the `.env` file to match your postgresql settings